hyperledger/indy-hipe/text/AMES/README.md

     output: a string in the form of either JSON serialization or Compact serialization

-### unpack_message(JWM, my_vk) -> plaintext message :
+### unpack_message(AMES, my_vk) -> plaintext message:
 The unpack function is used to decrypt a message on the receiver side.
 It will output the plaintext of the corresponding pack_message if the verkey provided is found within the header.
 This works for both compact serializations and for JSON serializations.

 The parameters should be used in this way:

+    command_handle: This command handle is used to track callbacks for the calls of this API.

+    wallet_handle: this is the wallet_handle that contains the related data such as keys to be able to complete the function.

-    JWM: This should pass in a json string that follows one of the two serializations provided above.
+    ames_json: This should pass in a json string that follows the serialization format from above.

     my_vk: This should be the verkey that you wish to use to decrypt the message.